-.3.
-Bartering:
+3. Bartering

-On the issue of bartering as a rural trade practice, almost 99 percent of the study participants reported that it is not a practice that they use.
+On the issue of bartering as a rural trade practice, almost 99% of the study participants reported that it is not a practice that they use.
 The reason given for the non-reliance on bartering for trade transactions is because of the reliability of currency as a medium of exchange.

-When asked about the impact the mobile phone might have on bartering, 73 percent had no idea whereas 17 percent thought it might facilitate easy bartering.
-The data also revealed that only 19 of the traders said they engaged in bartering, while 81 said they had not.
+When asked about the impact that mobile phones might have on bartering, 73% had no idea whereas 17% thought that it might facilitate easy bartering.
+The data also revealed that only 19 of the traders said they engaged in bartering, while 81 said that they had not.